About Olivia Strickland

 My name is Olivia, and I’m from Thomasville, Georgia.
 When I first came to Embry-Riddle in the Fall of 2024, I planned on pursuing engineering because of the school’s strong hands-on program.
 But after starting my first semester, I quickly realized that engineering just wasn’t for me.

-That’s when I discovered the Aviation Maintenance program.
+That’s when I discovered the Aviation Maintenance Science program.
 At the time, I knew absolutely nothing about planes (and honestly wasn’t that interested in them).
 What drew me in was the incredible hands-on labs.
 From the moment I stepped into my first AMS class, I knew I had found my place.
 I was surrounded by like-minded people who shared their love for aviation with me, and now I truly understand the hype.
 More importantly, I’ve gained a family through aviation maintenance—something I’ll always be grateful for.

 Tips & Tricks for Aviation Maintenance Students